-Australian Cities: Gadigal Country/Sydney with Elizabeth Farrelly (S02-EP07)
+Gadigal Country/Sydney with Elizabeth Farrelly

-In this episode of the Super Urban Podcast, we focus on Sydney— the metropolis on the edge of the Pacific.
-When we mention Sydney, we can’t escape the picturesque: the glint of the harbour, or of the coast, Potts Point, Surry hills or Elizabeth Bay - Utzon’s spellbinding Opera House crowning the foreshore like a sculpture of civic ambition, or Harry Seidler’s – Australia square and MLC centre.
-And now even Barangaroo.
-But beneath this lineage is perhaps a city of stark contradictions—dense yet dispersed, prosperous yet precarious, planned yet chaotic.
-From colonial foundations to climate pressures, from housing and affordability crises to cultural tensions, we ask—what kind of city is Sydney really?
-And more importantly, what kind of city does it want to become?
+In this episode, we focus on Sydney—the metropolis on the edge of the Pacific.
+When we mention Sydney, we can't escape the picturesque: the glint of the harbour and the coast, the neighbourhoods of Potts Point, Surry Hills, and Elizabeth Bay, Utzon's spellbinding Opera House crowning the foreshore like a sculpture of civic ambition, or Harry Seidler's Australia Square and MLC Centre.
+And now, Barangaroo.
+But beneath this lineage lies a city of stark contradictions—dense yet dispersed, prosperous yet precarious, planned yet chaotic.

 Show Notes and References